DragonSpit/HPCsharp/README.md

 Updated VisualStudio 2017 examples solution, demonstrating usage through working examples.

+To get the maximum performance make sure to target x64 processor architecture in VisualStudio, increasing performance by as much as 50%.

 **_Version 3.1.0_** Just Released!
 Give it a shot.

 - Found and fixed more stability issues with Stable Parallel Merge Sort.